 During breaks, or after you get home from work, take some time to stretch and ice painful heels and feet.
 Icing and stretching, while simple, are incredibly effective at reducing inflammation, breaking up adhesions, and improving blood flow and healing for overworked feet.

-Your job is important, and your your feet take you everywhere you need to go.
+Your job is important, and your feet take you everywhere you need to go.
 Take care of your feet by wearing the right shoes for the job, and the right shoes for your arch!